JPatrick9793/colorization-pytorch/PROJECT_README.md

 - `--niter` — This corresponds to how many epochs to run the model for.
 Each epoch runs through the entire dataset (or under max_dataset_size is reached).
 - `--mask_cent 0` (Optional) Only use this when using the pretrained caffe model.

+Instead of visdom, we utilize [tensorboard](https://github.com/tensorflow/tensorboard) for training the linear classifiers.
+You can choose to start tensorboard either before, during, or after training.
+In order to compare the performance, we downloaded the validation accuracy metrics through the tensorboard UI.
+See the `LinearClassifierPlots.ipynb` notebook for an example of how to plot the results from tensorboard CSV downloads.

 ## References
 <a id="1">[1]</a>